yaqwsx/bcthesis/caching.md

 a cache for the built-in SAT solver, on top of which the \smt solver operates.

 In principle there can be found two main approaches to caching -- constraints caching and unsatisfiable cores caching.
-Both of these approaches are suited for purposes of symbolic execution and are designed to handle a batch of quantifier-free \smt formulae with common prefixes.
+Both of these approaches are adapted for purposes of symbolic execution and are designed to handle a batch of quantifier-free \smt formulae with common prefixes.

-Constraints caching takes advantage of the way a path condition in symbolic execution is build.
-As the symbolic execution collect new constraints, new conjuncts are added to the formula.
+Constraints caching takes advantage of the way a path condition in symbolic execution is built.
+As the symbolic execution collects new constraints, new conjuncts are added to the formula.
 Thus the queries follow form $\varphi \wedge
 \psi$, where $\varphi$ denotes the known part of the path condition (that was already issued as a query) and $\psi$ denotes part of the formula with new conjuncts.
 If $\varphi$ is not satisfiable according to a cached result, the whole query cannot be satisfiable.
-Otherwise $\varphi$ and $\psi$ are syntactically analysed and only conjuncts from $\varphi$ that share a variable with $\psi$ are taken.
+Otherwise $\varphi$ and $\psi$ are syntactically analyzed and only conjuncts from $\varphi$ that share a variable with $\psi$ are taken.
 Satisfiability of this smaller formula is then decided.
 To effectively select only the necessary conjuncts of $\varphi$, GREEN builds a tree structure over existing parts of the path condition \cite{green}.
 Also